aloiszweber/Jokes/README.md

 # Jokes

-To see my work, go on this page https://aloiszweber.github.io/Jokes/
+To see my work, please go on this page https://aloiszweber.github.io/Jokes/

-To get a joke, please, click on the blue rectangle.
+To get a joke, click on the blue rectangle.